Nirmal-Patel20/StudentManagementSystem/README.md

 - Auto-load/save using constructors/destructors
 - Overloaded `<<` operator for flexible output (`std::cout`, `std::ofstream`)
 - Organized modular code structure
-- Minimal/no console interaction required — values are directly passed
+- MMenu-driven CLI(command-line-interface)
-- Before running, the program checks whether a required file exists. if the file is missing, the program will terminate
+- Before running, the program checks whether a required file exists. if the file is missing, either the program will terminate or ask to create one by itself

 ---